Living with Alpha-1

 Join the Alpha-1 Research Registry and become part of helping find a cure for Alpha-1.

 The goal of the Registry is to encourage Alpha-1 research.
 Since Alpha-1 is relatively rare, a registry with a large number of Alphas makes it much easier and faster for scientists to carry out research studies.
 By joining the Registry, you can help to find better treatments and a cure for Alpha-1.
 Only the Registry will contact you; no one else will ever receive your personal information.
-The Registry is conducted under the direction of Charlie Strange, MD, at the Medical University of South Carolina.
+The Registry is conducted by the Alpha-1 Foundation.

 Learn more about the Alpha-1 Research Registry.